-Until recently, forest cover was largely continuous in Colombia, but deforestation has increased dramatically (FAO 2010, pp. 22, 106; FAO 2002).
+A 2010 report indicated that forest cover was largely continuous in Colombia, but deforestation had increased dramatically as of 2010 (FAO 2010, pp. 22, 106).
 Deforestation rates in lowland moist forest on the foothills of the eastern Andes of Colombia are rapidly accelerating.
 Deforestation has increased from 1.4 percent (1961-1979) to 4.4 percent (1979-1988), and is correlated with increasing human population density (Salaman et al. 2007, p.
 89; Viña and Cavelier 1999, p.
 31).
 Primary forest habitats throughout Colombia have undergone extensive deforestation.
 Viña et al. (2004, pp. 123-124) used satellite imagery to analyze deforestation rates and patterns along the Colombian-Ecuadorian border (in the Departments of Putumayo and Sucumbios, respectively), finding that between 1973 and 1996, a total of 829 km2 (320 mi2) of tropical forests within the study area were converted to other uses.
-This corresponds to a nearly one-third total loss of primary forest habitat, or a nearly 2 percent mean annual rate of deforestation within the study area.
+This corresponds to a nearly onethird total loss of primary forest habitat, or a nearly 2 percent mean annual rate of deforestation within the study area.